 A fracture in the heel can be a single or multiple breaks or cracks in the heel bone.
 The fractures can be caused by overworking the heel by jumping, running, or falling from a height.
-So they can occur over time due to overuse or as a result of a single injury.
-You will have a pain which will be made worse when you put pressure on your heel and swelling.
-Treatment of heel fractures typically involves the PRICE treatment (protecting, resting, icing, compression and elevation) as well as taking painkillers, but more serious fractures may require surgery to fix the bone.
+They can be due to a single injury or occur over a period of time due to overuse.
+You will have a pain which will be made worse when you put pressure on your heel.
+Treatment of heel fractures typically involves the PRICE treatment (protecting, resting, icing, compression and elevation) as well as taking painkillers.
+More serious fractures may require surgery to fix the bone.
 If you think the symptoms mentioned here sound right for your sore heel, get medical advice as quickly as you can.

 Other common causes of a sore heel include:

 - Plantar fasciitis

 - Server’s Disease